 The library has one of the finest art, design and architecture collections in the UK.
 This provides students with access to high quality information, resources and services including ICT facilities.

 The Students’ Association is based in The Art School, in the Reid Building of the school.
 It is a unique centre for music and visual arts in Glasgow.
-There are over 15 clubs and societies at the school, covering a range of activities.
+There are many clubs and societies at the school, covering a range of activities.

-The school has also produced six Turner Prize winners.
+The school has also produced six Turner Prize winners and a further 10 nominees.